ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 ## Defining the entities

-We create an `EntityMetadataMap` to tell NgRx Data about our entities.
+A `EntityMetadataMap` is used to tell NgRx Data about your entities.
 Add a property to the set for each entity name.

 <code-example header="entity-metadata.ts">
 import { EntityMetadataMap } from '@ngrx/data';